This is your guide to SEO internal link strategies to help you improve your organic rankings and guide users to other important pages.

 To retrospectively find orphan pages go into the links report within Google Search Console and sort by descending order; these are your orphan pages.

-You can have an internal linking structure with navigational links at the top, bottom or sidebar of pages.
+You can have an internal linking structure with navigational links at the pages’ top, bottom, or sidebar.

 Topic cluster or Content Hub